7k8m/json.filed/document/reference.md

     + `return json` from function, written to the file of `filePath` parameter.
         + Nothing written, if return no object.
     + `executer` is an event emitter and can be used in error handling
++ `collectFilePath` is file path where collected jsons are wriiten to

 # Chaining
 ````